williamwight/datasources/README.md

 # Data Sources Guide

-The Analytics 2.0 Data Sources API endpoints provide methods for you to create, delete, and view Data Sources accounts and perform and view data uploads to Data Sources accounts.
-See the [Data Sources overview](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/overview) for more information regarding the Data Sources service and functions.
+The Analytics 2.0 Data Sources API endpoints provide methods for you to create, view, delete, and upload to Data Sources accounts.
+See the [Data Sources overview](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/overview) for more information regarding Data Sources services and functions.

 The endpoints described in this guide are routed through `analytics.adobe.io`.
 To use them, you must first create a client with access to the Adobe Developer Console.
 For more information, see [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/) for more information.

 **Data Sources Accounts**

-These endpoints provide methods for viewing, creating, and deleting Data Sources accounts
+These endpoints provide methods for viewing, creating, and deleting Data Sources accounts:

-* [GET retrieve all accounts](#get-retrieve-all-accounts): Retrieves all Data Sources accounts for a given RSID
+* [GET all accounts](#get-retrieve-all-accounts): Retrieves all Data Sources accounts for a given rsid
-* [GET retrieve a single account](#get-retrieve-a-single-account): Retrieves a single Data Sources account by ID
+* [GET a single account](#get-retrieve-a-single-account): Retrieves a single Data Sources account by ID
-* [POST create an account](#post-create-an-account): Create a Data Sources account
+* [POST an account](#post-create-an-account): Create a Data Sources account
 * [DELETE account](#delete-account): Deletes a Data Sources account

 **Data Sources Jobs**

-These endpoints provide methods for uploading data to a Data Source account and viewing previous uploads
+Use Data Sources Jobs endpoints to upload and view data to a Data Sources account:

-* [PUT upload data](#put-upload-data): Uploads a file to a Data Sources account
+* [PUT data](#put-upload-data): Uploads a file to a Data Sources account
-* [GET retrieve all jobs](#get-retrieve-all-jobs): Retrieves all jobs associated with a Data Sources account
+* [GET all jobs](#get-retrieve-all-jobs): Retrieves all jobs associated with a Data Sources account
-* [GET retrieve a single job](#get-retrieve-a-single-job): Retrieves a single job by ID
+* [GET a single job](#get-retrieve-a-single-job): Retrieves a single job by ID

 <InlineAlert variant="info" slots="text" />